Permutation City and the Copy That Becomes a World

 Maria's Autoverse gives the novel its second scale.
 The Autoverse is an artificial world with deterministic rules, a simplified physics, and enough internal structure to support artificial chemistry.
 Its importance is not that it resembles our universe in detail.
 Its importance is that it has its own lawful regularity, and that intelligent users can become attached to what develops inside it.

 The Autoverse turns simulation from scenery into habitat.
 It is a reminder that artificial life is not only a toy problem about clever code.
 If a synthetic environment can support organisms, selection, pain, adaptation, and eventually intelligence, then creation becomes governance.
 The builder is not just making a model.
-The builder is deciding which forms of dependence, struggle, and observation will be imposed on entities that may not be able to consent or exit.
+The builder is deciding which forms of dependence, struggle, observation, deletion, and containment will be imposed on entities that may not be able to consent or exit.

 Egan later made this worry explicit in his Dust Theory FAQ, where he says his earlier treatment of evolving intelligent life in the Autoverse was too uncritical and connects the issue to the possibility of evolving artificial intelligence through computational selection.
 That self-critique matters.
 It pulls the novel out of pure metaphysics and into responsibility: if a system might contain subjects, experimentation changes moral category.
+A synthetic ecology is not ethically neutral merely because its physics is code.

 Recursive Reality